2008 Volkswagen Eos Repair and Maintenance

 A guide to problems, costs, maintenance and repair for your 2008 Volkswagen Eos

 Verified by mechanics, reported by drivers like you

 2008 Volkswagen Eos ProblemsCheck Engine Light and/or Hesitation Due to Failed High Pressure Fuel Pump

 2.0L turbo charged engines may develop a hesitation on acceleration and/or illumination of the Check Engine Light due to a failed high pressure fuel pump or a worn camshaft follower or camshaft.
-Our technicians tell us that whenever the high pressure fuel pump is replaced the camshaft and the follower should be checked for wear.
+To help prevent this issue from occurring, the cam follower should be inspected every 10,000 - 15,000 miles.
 The camshaft lobe pushes on the follower to operate the high pressure fuel pump.
-Frequent oil changes and use of ...

 Condensation may develop in the heater case which can cause a musty odor from the heating, ventilation and AC (HVAC) system.
 Our technicians tell us the drain system should be checked for debris.
 In addition, a cleaner is available for the heater case.